 Les Lo Baugh

 He was a key presenter at an international oil and gas conference where he spoke on climate change and resiliency.
 Recently Les completed an extensive resiliency case study of the city of Boston.
-The six-month study evaluated the resiliency of 16 major components including horizontal and vertical infrastructure, energy, climate change, education, health care, transportation, police, fire department, emergency response, interoperability of the city governmental departments and community and other factors.
-The study was published by the USGBC in July, 2018.
-He has also been advising the USGBC concerning its LEED for Cities pilot program, development of a resiliency and efficiency rating system for utilities and other matters.
-He testified twice this year in the California legislature on the subject of resiliency and resilience focused legislation.
+The six-month study evaluated the resiliency of 16 major components including horizontal and vertical infrastructure, energy, climate change, education, health care, transportation, police, fire department, emergency response, interoperability of the city government departments and community, and other factors.
+The study was published by the USGBC in July 2018.
+He has also been advising the USGBC concerning its LEED for Cities pilot program, development of a resiliency and efficiency rating system for utilities, and other matters.
+He testified twice this year in the California legislature on the subject of resiliency and resilience-focused legislation.
 Les was also requested to draft a White Paper for the Southern Governors Conference on the rebuilding of utility services in Puerto Rico.
-He is the developer for the First Nations Ecological Conservancy which will be built on a recently acquired 26 acre site in Southern California and will serve as both a research and educational center on environmental and resiliency issues.
+He is the developer for the First Nations Ecological Conservancy which will be built on a recently acquired 26-acre site in Southern California and will serve as both a research and educational center on environmental and resiliency issues.

 He is frequently consulted on matters related to environmental matters, resiliency, energy, utility, alternative energy, energy policy, climate change, resiliency, sustainability, carbon capture and sequestration, smart grid, green building, energy and “green” tax incentives, renewable portfolio standards, and other issues.
 He has also assisted governmental entities in drafting legislation, ordinances, and regulations related to environmental matters.